What is HDL?

 It’s best to talk to your healthcare provider for advice tailored to your specific needs and any medical conditions you might have.
 In general, certain lifestyle changes can help improve your HDL level.
 These include:

 • Exercising.
 Aerobic exercise can help raise your HDL cholesterol.
 Aim for at least 30 minutes of exercise five or more days per week.
 If you haven’t exercised much in the past, it’s OK.
-Start with just five or 10 minutes per day, and gradually build up.
+Start with just five or 10 minutes per day and gradually build up.
 But be sure to talk to your provider before starting any new exercise plan.

 • Avoiding all tobacco use.
-Smoking, vaping and other tobacco products lower your HDL.
+Smoking, vaping and using other tobacco products lowers your HDL.
 So, if you don’t currently use tobacco, don’t start.
 And if you do, it’s important to work on stopping.
 Talk to your provider about strategies to help you quit.
 Secondhand smoke is also harmful.
-If you live with someone who smokes, offer your support to help them quit — both for their benefit and yours.
+If you live with someone who smokes, offer your support to help them quit — for their benefit and yours.

 A note from Cleveland Clinic